Sculpt_Adeialide Distinctive Plastering copy 2.jpg

 • More versatile design options

-Traditional surfacing bears lengthy, messy, and expensive installation processes.
-Microcement is hand-applied with a trowel, straight over the top of the old concrete.
-Some additional prep work to the existing concrete is required (more on this later) but overall it’s a much more streamlined process than demolition.
-X-Bond makes renovations easy by giving you the freedom to remodel your space without removal.
+Microcement is hand-applied with a trowel, straight over the top of the old concrete (and other materials like tiles).
+Some additional prep work to the existing concrete may be required but overall it’s a much more streamlined process than demolition, and involves less time and mess.
+Microcement makes renovations easy by giving you the freedom to remodel your space without removing the old materials first.
+One of the best things about microcement is that this quick, hassle-free application process won’t compromise a beautiful finish that stands the test of time.

 Unmatched Durability